UltraMessaging/um_perf/README.md

 This demonstrates balancing the load across multiple Stores (each Store only sees one-third of the messages).

+Note that inter-topic message ordering is not guaranteed.

 Host 1 (subscriber):
 ````
 EF_POLL_USEC=-1 taskset 0x01 onload ./um_perf_sub -x um.xml -a 2 -t "topic1,topic2,topic3,topic1abc" -p r